joshm101/realtime-cryptocurrency-tracker/server/README.md

 * [Docker](https://www.docker.com/)

 ## To run
+Clone this repository and (from the project's root directory) navigate to the `server` directory.
 * For development:
   - Run the command `docker-compose up --build` in this README's directory
     - The result of this command is a running API container that is connected to a running MongoDB container.
 Ready to go on the port specified by port mapping in `docker-compose.yml`.